Lab 1

 Understanding Motion - Distance and Time

 Sometimes the best way to measure the position of a moving object as a function of time is to make a video recording and then analyze the video clip.
 In this exercise you will analyze a clip showing a cart moving on an air track.
+Your goal is to determine if the cart's motion is truly uniform.
 You will determine the position of the cart as a function of time by stepping through the video clip frame-by-frame and by reading the time and the position coordinates of the cart off each frame.
 You will construct a spreadsheet with columns for time and position, and a plot of position of the cart versus time.

 To play the video clip or to step through it frame-by-frame click the "Begin" button.
 The "Video Analysis" web page will open.
 You can toggle between the current page and the "Video Analysis" page.